Israel targets Isfahan airbase in retaliatory air strike on Iran

 Irna said the defences fired across several provinces.
 It did not elaborate on what caused the batteries to be fired, though people across the area reported hearing explosions.

-According to one local Iranian news outlet, explosions were reported in Qahjaverestan, close to Isfahan city and near the 8th Shekhari Airbase and Isfahan Airport.
+According to one local Iranian news outlet, explosions were reported in Qahjaverestan, close to Isfahan city and near the 8th Shekari Airbase and Isfahan Airport.

 The semi-official Fars and Tasnim news agencies reported the sound of blasts, without elaborating.
 State TV acknowledged “loud noise” heard in the area.